elastic/elasticsearch/README.md

     s3:
         bucket: "bucket_name"
         region: "us-west-2"
+        private-bucket:
+            bucket: <bucket not accessible by default key>
+            access_key: <access key>
+            secret_key: <access key>
+        remote-bucket:
+            bucket: <bucket in other region>
+            region: <region>

 ```

-Replaces `access_key`, `secret_key`, `bucket` and `region` with your settings.
-Please, note that the test will delete all snapshot/restore related files in the specified bucket.
+Replace all occurrences of `access_key`, `secret_key`, `bucket` and `region` with your settings.
+Please, note that the test will delete all snapshot/restore related files in the specified buckets.

 To run test: